Keeping the flow with a condom

 I am involved in a relationship with a man I love very much.
 That's the good part.
 My problem is that, with my very limited sexual experience, I am worried that I am not satisfying him.
 Also, I find it next to impossible to achieve an orgasm after the "flow" has been interrupted by his putting on a condom.
 We have talked about this and he tells me just to do what is natural and everything will be fine.
 I have read something about the subject, but nothing seems to tell me how to keep the proverbial "flow" going.
 I know that each person is a different case, but do you have any general advice?
 I'd love to hear some.

-—In love and determined
+— In love and determined

 Dear In love and determined,

-With your determination, you may put your body and mind more into the foreplay with condoms and the love making.
 Here's to discovering how to keep the proverbial "flow" to achieve the proverbial "O!"

 Originally published Feb 24, 1995

 Submit a new comment

 Can’t find information on the site about your health concern or issue?